ChristChurchMayfair/ccm_jekyll_site/londonliving/index.md

 ---

 ***London:Living?*** is a series of a podcasts and events that look into the challenges we face as modern Londoners, and how the Christian faith speaks hope into uncertainty.

+Sadly the events have passed but you can still listen to the podcast.

 You can find episodes on all good podcast services, or use our <a href="https://rss.christchurchmayfair.org/londonliving">RSS feed.</a>